 The time needed to complete and file this form will vary depending on individual circumstances.
-The estimated average time is:
+The estimated burden for individual taxpayers filing this form is approved under OMB control number 1545-0074 and is included in the estimates shown in the instructions for their individual income tax return.
+The estimated burden for all other taxpayers who file this form is shown below.

-Recordkeeping .
+Recordkeeping . . .
 8 hr., 22 min.

-Learning about the law or the form .
+Learning about the

+law or the form . . .
 2 hr., 22 min.

-Preparing and sending the form to the IRS .
+Preparing and sending

+the form to the IRS . .
 2 hr., 37 min.